 You included CME in your list of items not likely to change, but I feel like physicians are likely to change how they get their CME in the future (less live more online).

 Just to clarify, I think the importance of CME will continue to remain the same, however, you are correct, the way in which physicians will receive CME will continue to change and has been changing for some time now.

 How do you see the state of physicians’ interactions with sales reps until a vaccine is developed?

-How should KPIs be adjusted and measured; how can measures be positives in these uncertain, changing times?
+How should KPIs be adjusted and measured; how can measures be positive in these uncertain, changing times?

-Albert Einstein once said “Not everything that counts can be counted, and not everything that can be counted counts.”
+Albert Einstein once said, “Not everything that counts can be counted, and not everything that can be counted, counts.”
 The most important thing that can be counted and counts is growth.
 But it doesn’t have to be just sales.
 Growing the customer experience will pay dividends in the future.
 In our webinar, we spent a fair amount of time discussing that now is the time to be investing in customer centricity and experience.
-Tying investments into customer experience can sometime be challenging using immediate quantitative measures, but at the very least tie today’s activities to growth impact in the future.
+Tying investments into customer experience can sometimes be challenging using immediate quantitative measures but at the very least tie today’s activities to growth impact in the future.

-For pharma employees in customer-facing roles, do you think virtual interactions are the expectation for the months ahead and how ready are clinicians for virtual interactions being their main platform to connect?
+For pharma employees in customer-facing roles, do you think virtual interactions are the expectation for the months ahead, and how ready are clinicians for virtual interactions to be their main platform to connect?